acryps/vlquery/doc/functions.md

 column.isBefore(date) // checks if the column is before the date parameter

 column.isToday() // checks if the column is today (current date). this uses the postgres servers time (might diverge form your node processes time/timezone)

+column.toDate() // only TIMESTAMP: converts to date (sets time to 00:00:00)
 ```

 ## String Operators